Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = WIP =
 - New utility function 'get_order_data_in_array' added to get order data as array.
 - Added new feature to send custom notification email for specific product.
+- Now product thumbnail will be shown in order details page.

 = 2.3.12 =
 - The WooCommerce integration has been updated to make it compatible with the latest version.